Library of things

 A library of things is any collection of objects loaned, and any organization that practices such loaning.
 Objects often include kitchen appliances, tools, gardening equipment and seeds, electronics, toys and games, art, science kits, craft supplies, musical instruments, and recreational equipment such as sports and outdoors gear.
 Especially appropriate are objects that are useful occasionally but cumbersome to store, such as specialized cookware or niche technology items.
 Collections vary widely, but go far beyond the books, journals, and media that have been the primary focus of traditional libraries.

 The library of things movement is a growing trend in public, academic and special libraries in many countries.
 There are also free-standing organizations separate from libraries, such as tool libraries, toy libraries, community sharing centers, independent non-profits, and individual initiatives.
-The term 'Library of Things' was popularized by a grassroots experiment started in London in 2014, themselves inspired by Toronto Tool Library.
+The term "Library of Things" was popularized in the United Kingdom by a grassroots experiment started in London in 2014, themselves inspired by Toronto Tool Library.
+In the U.S., a librarian in Sacramento, California, came up with a similar idea and the same name in 2013.
+The Sacramento program attracted substantial media coverage and inspired numerous copycats.

 The Share Shed (Totnes, UK) is developing the first mobile library of things.
 Collections are often supported by educational programming and public events.
 These borrowing centers and library collections are part of the sharing economy.

 In Wales, Benthyg Cymru have developed a network to support each other sharing knowledge not just things.

+Historical precedents

+The library of things trend isn't entirely modern.
+In 1894, library patrons in St. Louis, Missouri, could borrow tennis rackets and board games.
+Other early examples of non-book items available for checkout from libraries include framed paintings (1904 in Newark, New Jersey), piano rolls (1907 in Evanston, Illinois), and stereoscopes (1909 in Portland, Oregon).
+In 1936, the Los Angeles Public Library added 7,126 used toys to its catalog.